-Holiday in Italy: after the heat wave – the Tuscany region is struggling with a new plague
+Holiday in Italy: After the heat wave – the Tuscany region is struggling with a new plague

 If the permanent heat and the resulting lack of water in Italy weren’t already problematic enough, a holiday region in Tuscany has to face a new challenge.

-Munich/Ortbetello – The Italian Maremma.
-This soft term describes the marshy coastal land between southern Tuscany and northern Latium, the region in the center of which the metropolis of Rome is embedded.
+Munich/Orbetello – The Italian Maremma.
+This soft term describes the marshy coastal land between southern Tuscany and northern Lazio, the region in the center of which the metropolis of Rome is embedded.
 Extensive pine forests and fine sandy beaches characterize this stretch of coast in Italy, which is particularly popular with day trippers.
 On the way from Florence, Livorno and Grosseto towards Rome.

 Drought in northern Italy: the water level of Lake Garda is falling – Po gets water from the Mincio